ondri-nibs/readme/README.md

 -   The data are synthetic, and also provide an illustrative data set for use with all of the apps and methods here (e.g., standards, data preparation, outlier detection)

+-   See also [this video](https://www.youtube.com/watch?v=2UK6dROXyn8) for an explanation of the standards we implemented for the data

 # ONDRI data.frames <img src='etc/ONDRIdf.png' align="right" height="139"/>